Usually, one person (called the liable person) aged 18 or over, is legally responsible for paying the Council Tax bill.

 Change of liable persons details

-Use our online form below if you think someone else should pay council tax on a property or you want to report a change of details.
+Tell us if you think someone else should pay Council Tax on a property or you want to report a change of details.